mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/retrain.md

 ## Description

 The `#!sql RETRAIN` statement is used to retrain the already trained predictors with the new data.
 The predictor is updated to leverage the new data in optimizing its predictive capabilities.

-Retraining takes less time than training the predictor from scratch, so it is useful when the new training data is available.
+Retraining takes at least as much time as the training process of the predictor did because now the dataset used to retrain has new or updated data.

 ## Syntax